 I found a recipe for Gazpacho recently in Real Simple magazine, and it just sounded so delicious.
 So simple.
 So fresh.
 I tore the article out last month, and I’m finally trying it.

 - In a blender, working in batches, puree the tomatoes, bell pepper, onion, garlic, and coarsely chopped cucumber.
-Transfer to a bowl and stir in the oil, vinegar and 1 1/2 tsp salt and 1/2 tsp black better.
+Transfer to a bowl and stir in the oil, vinegar and 1 1/2 tsp. salt and 1/2 tsp. black pepper.
 Refrigerate at least 1/2 hour and up to 1 day.

 - Top the gazpacho with the parsley and finely chopped cucumber.

 Adapted from Real Simple Magazine